eag838/To-Dos/Database Stuff.md

-Note: We do not have permission to create/update/delete in production database (must go through <s>Dewayne D</s>/Mike E)
+Note: We do not have permission to create/update/delete in production database (must go through <s>Dewayne D</s>/Mike E/Michael G(?))

 ## Uncategorized
-- Implement a routine or something to remove migrated data from staging
 - SCAQMD monitors 88 & 103 have metadata in database, but no associated measurement data
 - SiteIDs 24 & 25 have the same lat/long and site name but different external siteIDs
   - Delete Site 25 (mistake by SDAPCD)
 - Update metadata (UDL, LDL, UOM, etc.) in StreamSegment for SDAPCD StreamSegmentId=77
-- Develop data dictionary (ISP2B)
+- Develop data dictionary (ISP2B?)

 ## Stored Procedures
 - Calculate site start date from minimum monitor start date